rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

 ## Conclusions

 In this document I tried to show why the measures required to have safe LLD are not clear.
-The reason roots down to the definition of “undefined behavior”.
+The reason derives from the definition of “undefined behavior”.
 This is a call for Rust community and Rust specification writers to have an unambiguous and well-defined description of “undefined behavior” that includes HW drivers.